janorga/tablefy/README.md

 - Query "rung" matches: running (has r, u, n, g in order)
 - Query "runn" matches: running, runner (both have two n's)
 - More specific queries return fewer results - exactly what you'd expect!
+- Characters can be non-consecutive but must maintain order: "jv" matches "javascript" but not "java"

+**Column width optimization:**
+When you filter data, column widths are recalculated based on the filtered subset rather than the entire dataset.
+This means:
+- Narrower columns with less data will use less space
+- Long text that couldn't fit before might now display without truncation
+- The terminal space is used more efficiently with your filtered results
+- Widths adjust dynamically as you refine your filter query

 **Example workflow:**
 ```bash